5 reasons why masturbation should be part of your quarantine routine

 Not only does masturbating improve your overall mood, but it also promotes body mindfulness.
 Pleasuring yourself helps you get to know your body and its responses, which in turn makes it easier to tune in to and take care of your physical needs, sexual or otherwise.
 Mindfulness can help ease anxiety and ground yourself in the present.
 It can be difficult to tell how and what our bodies are reacting to when our usual routine is thrown off, especially if we are paranoid about getting sick.
 For a lot of people, much of the personal time that used to be part of our daily routines is not available, which means it’s extra important to be intentional about creating space to recharge and get in touch with our bodies (literally and figuratively).

 5. Take charge of your sex life

 Let’s face it, a lot of us are horny right now.
 And while some of us might have partners to help ease the sexual tension, some of us don’t.
 And even if you are in quarantine with a partner, you still need to make time for your own pleasure.
 We are all reacting differently to quarantine, and that includes our sex drives.
 So if your partner isn’t in the mood, you still can (and should) take care of business.
 Masturbation empowers you to be in control of your sexual pleasure — and for some us, that may be one of the few things we’re in control of right now.
+We can engage in self-care by exploring new porn, reading a good sex toy review, picking a new vibrator, or simply enjoying a long, soothing shower — just to name a few ideas.
 Even if you can’t have sex with another person right now, you can still take comfort in the fact that you can continue to experience sexual pleasure.